-- 2. Applicants (except those applying for a Summer Fellowship) should be a member of a FEBS Constituent Society. - 3.
-Applications from well-established scientists and/or from scientists working for commercial companies will not be considered. - 4.
-FEBS Fellowships and Scholarships may not be used to complement, or as an extension to, another fellowship or scholarship.
-Applicants should state whether applications have been submitted to other funding bodies for the same project and whether any other fellowships have been received towards the same visit. - 5.
-No grant will be given by FEBS to the institute receiving the Fellow or Scholarship Holder to cover research costs or bench fees. - 6.
-FEBS does not recognize recipients of its Fellowships or Scholarships as agents or employees of the Federation and accepts no liability for their actions and activities, or for their health and safety.
+2. Applicants (except those applying for a Summer Fellowship) should be a member of a FEBS Constituent Society.

+3. Applications from well-established scientists and/or from scientists working for commercial companies will not be considered.

+4. FEBS Fellowships may not be used to complement, or as an extension to, another fellowship.
+Applicants should state whether applications have been submitted to other funding bodies for the same project and whether any other fellowships have been received towards the same visit.

+5. No grant will be given by FEBS to the institute receiving the Fellow to cover research costs or bench fees.

+6. FEBS does not recognize recipients of its Fellowships as agents or employees of the Federation and accepts no liability for their actions and activities, or for their health and safety.
 It is the responsibility of the Fellow or the Scholarship Holder to ensure that the host institute is fully covered by the appropriate insurances.
-No salary to the awardee or any other individual can be taken from the FEBS Excellence Award. - 7.
-Medical and travel insurance are not provided by FEBS.
-Recipients of grants are urged to ensure that they are fully covered by the necessary insurances. - 8.
-FEBS is a charitable organization and its Fellowships and Scholarships are not automatically endowed with any tax privileges.
+No salary to the awardee or any other individual can be taken from FEBS Awards.

+7. Medical and travel insurance are not provided by FEBS.
+Recipients of grants are urged to ensure that they are fully covered by the necessary insurances.

+8. FEBS is a charitable organization and its Fellowships are not automatically endowed with any tax privileges.
 It is the responsibility of the recipient to pay any taxes levied by a national authority.